Skip to content

 • Registration is done at the Center for Active Living - payment by check or credit/debit card.

-• Punch cards can be purchased for 5 or 8 classes at a time and can be used for any of the three classes - Balance Fun & Workouts,
+• Punch cards can be purchased for 5 or 8 classes at a time and can be used for any of the four classes - Balance Fun & Workouts, Line Dancing, Shake it Up and/or Chair Yoga -

 DROP-IN OPTION IS NOW COVERED BY THE PUNCH CARD SYSTEM.